heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 >
 > Considering these security flaws, please be aware that spoofing an email
 > address is really not that hard.
 However, the HEIG-VD has a strict policy
-> regarding the use of their email addresses.
+> regarding the use of its email addresses.
 >
 > If you are caught spoofing an email address, you could get in trouble.
 Please
 > use the Mailpit SMTP server for your tests to avoid any issues.